chicolucio/chicolucio.github.io/_portfolio/2019-estatisticas-oiq.md

 position: 10
 period: 2019
 description: |
-  Use of Python and Pandas library to evaluate the students performance in a Chemistry Olympiad at an educational Institution.
+  Use of Python and Pandas library to evaluate the students' performance in a Chemistry Olympiad at an educational institution.
 ---

 ![logo_CP](/assets/images/oiq_small.png){: .align-left}